jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 Cars are complex machines, yet most adults can drive unfamiliar cars easily.
 Rental cars are often different from what we drive at home, but most people can hop into a car and drive it off the rental lot.

-Most driving controls and the dashboard are an abstraction of what the driver's intent.
+Most driving controls and the dashboard are an abstraction of the driver's intent.
 The driver uses the steering wheel, gas pedal and brake pedal to tell the car __what__ to do.
-The under-the-hood mechanics is __how__ the car manifests the driver’s desires.
+The under-the-hood mechanics is __how__ the car satisfies the driver’s intent.

 The dashboard displays pertinent information to the driver, such as speed, miles, remaining fuel, warning lights, etc. This is mostly an abstraction as well.